Close Menu

 7. Rosette Chain Stitch

 Forms flower-like shapes.
-Ideal for embroidery stitches for flowers and circular designs.
+Ideal for embroidery stitches, such as flowers and circular designs.
 This creates raised, dimensional flowers.
 Perfect for adding texture to your embroidery.

 How to do it: